Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Limitations

 \section{Limitations}

-This work focuses on sharing neurons across languages and relies on evaluated data to validate the effectiveness of our approach.
-Due to the limitation of lacking evaluation benchmarks for low-resource languages, the experiments are conducted on 15 language pairs and have not been extensively validated on a wide range of low-resource languages.
-We select 4 typologically diverse low-resource languages from distinct families and test their performance on 2 cross-lingual tasks.
-Second, our study reveals that high-quality probe data is essential for accurately analyzing neurons' behaviors of low-resource languages.
-The proposed linguistic distance measurement is probe-data-induced, providing qualitative insights, but lacks quantitative precision.
+This work focuses on sharing neurons across languages and relies on the evaluated datasets to validate the effectiveness of our approach.
+Due to the lack of comprehensive benchmarks for low-resource languages, our experiments cover only $15$ language pairs and select $4$ low-resource languages from distinct families as target languages and test their performance on $4$ cross-lingual tasks.
+Second, our study reveals that high-quality probe data is crucial to accurately analyze neuron behaviors of low-resource languages, while the proposed linguistic distance measurement is probe-data-induced, offering qualitative but not quantitative insights.
+Finally, although bridge selection should ideally follow linguistic phylogeny, we aim to select bridges that LLMs can best exploit, inevitably reflecting their training biases.